Multiscale Modelling of Birth-Death Processes: Case study: The Stochastic Lotka–Volterra Model

 To validate our theoretical framework, we conduct Monte Carlo simulations comparing exact stochastic trajectories with JSF hybrid approximations across a range of threshold parameters.
 This computational experiment serves two purposes: it demonstrates the practical utility of our error bounds and provides empirical validation of the birth-death theoretical predictions.

 We consider the Lotka-Volterra system with parameters $\alpha = 1.10$, $\beta = 0.04$, $\gamma = 0.1$, initial conditions $(x_{1,0}, x_{2,0}) = (10, 50)$, and time horizon $T = 7$.
-For each threshold value $\Omega \in \{1, 2, \ldots, 20\}$, we perform 2000 independent simulations using both the exact SSA and the JSF hybrid method.
-From these simulations, we compute: \begin{itemize} \item \textbf{Empirical error:} $\hat{\Delta}_\Omega(T) = |\hat{P}_{\text{SSA}} - \hat{P}_{\text{JSF}}|$, where $\hat{P}$ denotes the empirical extinction probability as determined by Monte Carlo simulation \item \textbf{Confidence intervals:} Wilson score intervals accounting for binomial sampling variability \item \textbf{Practical heuristic bound:} $[q_Y(s_*)]^{\Omega+1}$ from our late-only approximation (Equation~\ref{eq:practical-heuristic}), computed by solving the Riccati equation and finding the critical time $s_*$ (see Appendix~\ref{ap:lotka_volt}) \end{itemize}
+For each threshold value $\Omega \in \{5, 10, 15, 20, 25, 30, 35\}$, we perform $32{,}000$ independent simulations using both the linearised CTMC reference (scarce prey simulated by the SSA with the abundant predator evolving deterministically, cf.\ Section~\ref{sec:birth-death-framework}) and the JSF hybrid method.
+From these simulations, we compute: \begin{itemize} \item \textbf{Empirical error:} $\hat{\Delta}_\Omega(T) = |\hat{P}_{\text{ref}} - \hat{P}_{\text{JSF}}|$, where $\hat{P}$ denotes the empirical extinction probability as determined by Monte Carlo simulation (subscript ``ref'' denotes the linearised CTMC reference) \item \textbf{Confidence intervals:} Wilson score intervals accounting for binomial sampling variability \item \textbf{Practical heuristic bound:} $[q_Y(s_*)]^{\Omega+1}$ from our late-only approximation (Equation~\ref{eq:practical-heuristic}), computed by solving the Riccati equation and finding the critical time $s_*$ (see Appendix~\ref{ap:lotka_volt}) \end{itemize}

 Figure~\ref{fig:error_vs_omega} presents the key results.
 The empirical error (blue circles with confidence intervals) exhibits the expected monotonic decrease with increasing $\Omega$.
 As discussed in our theoretical development, when $\Omega$ is small, the hybrid model operates primarily in the deterministic regime, leading to larger discrepancies with the exact stochastic behaviour.
 As $\Omega$ increases, the models converge since both treat the focal species stochastically throughout most trajectories.